descarteslabs/example-notebooks/README.md

-# Getting Started with Descartes Labs Python API Example Notebooks
+# Getting Started with Descartes Labs Python API

 This is meant to serve as an introduction to the `Descartes Labs Python API` and it's core modules.
 Please follow the steps located in our [Documentation to install the client](https://docs.descarteslabs.com/installation.html).